Faterek/essence-bot/README.md

 # 📃 License

-Every component of the bot and any first party modules are licensed under **CC BY-SA 4.0**
+Every component of the bot and any first party modules are licensed under **Open Software License v.
+3.0 (OSL-3.0)**

 # 🤝 Contributors